stephsuber/renci-website/src/content/news/blog/2020/06/11_professor-learns-new-lessons-while-teaching-during-a-pandemic/index.md

 ### Do you have any advice for teachers that are still involved in virtual teaching or may be doing it again in the future?

 It's important to realize that when you are teaching in a classroom and you can see the students, you get feedback from the students that helps with your pacing.
-You can tell if there is something you need to repeat or when they’re having trouble because they didn't get something that was discussed two days earlier.
+You can tell if there is something you need to repeat or when they're having trouble because they didn't get something that was discussed two days earlier.

 Without this feedback, a lecture you might plan for more than an hour might be finished in 30 or 45 minutes on Zoom.
 The main advice I would give instructors is to go as slow as you can.
 You need to feel like you are crawling along.
 Only then are you probably giving the students enough time to absorb the material and relate it back.
 It's also important to keep soliciting feedback in whatever way you can, through whatever mechanisms are available while teaching online.